Federer targets Wimbledon after knee surgery blow - RFI

 He has only played one tournament in 2020, making the semi-finals of the Australian Open where he was defeated again by eventual champion Djokovic.

-His last appearance on a court was an exhibition event in Cape Town where his charity match with Nadal was played in front of 50,000 spectators, a world record for a tennis event.
+His last appearance on a court was an exhibition event in Cape Town earlier this month where his charity match with Nadal was played in front of 50,000 spectators, a world record for a tennis event.

 This year's Wimbledon runs from June 29-July 12 with the Tokyo Olympics tennis event following from July 25-August 2.